apaleo/powerquery-reports/README.md

 The first part of the query requests an access token from the API.
-Insert your Client ID and Secret.
+Insert your Client ID and Secret as shown below.